Protohedgehog/open-research-glossary/glossary.md

 author: "Jon Tennant and Ross Mounce"
 date: 'January 2020'
 output:
  word_document: default
  html_document: default
  pdf_document: default
 ---

 This resource is based on the original created by [Jon Tennant](https://twitter.com/Protohedgehog/) and [Ross Mounce](https://twitter.com/rmounce).

-This glossary is designed to be a resource to inform people about the culture of "open research".
+This glossary is designed to help to inform people about the culture of "open research".
 It was written by the community, for the community, and depends on the community to stay current.
-To update this resource please make any changes [here](https://github.com/Protohedgehog/open-research-glossary).

-## Core Definitions underlying Open Research
+# Core Definitions underlying Open Research

-* **Citizen Science -**
+* **Citizen Science -** Citizen science is scientific research conducted, in whole or in part, by amateur (or nonprofessional) scientists.
+Citizen science is sometimes described as "public participation in scientific research," participatory monitoring, and participatory action research whose outcomes are often advancements in scientific research, as well as an increase in the public's understanding of science; [Source](https://en.wikipedia.org/wiki/Citizen_science).

 * **Open Access (OA) -** Making peer reviewed scholarly manuscripts freely available via the Internet, permitting any user to read, download, copy, distribute, print, search, or link to the full text of these articles, crawl them for indexing, pass them as data to software, or use them for any lawful purpose, without financial, legal or technical barriers other than those inseparable from gaining access to the internet itself.
 The only constraint on reproduction and distribution, and the only role for copyright in this domain, should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited.
 May also refer to theses, books, book chapters, monographs and other content; [Source](http://www.budapestopenaccessinitiative.org/).